5 Non-Negotiable Cleanroom Behaviors that Every Lab Tech Needs to KnowSeptember 20, 2019 Katie Kiley Brown, Jared Eberly & Josh Horn

 Back to basics.

-getting ready for work with those excellent hygiene practices, limit your scents.
+When you are getting ready for work with those excellent hygiene practices, limit your scents.
 Why?
 In order for heavily scented soaps, colognes, and perfumes to do their job and emit your signature aura, they need to be alcohol-based and, therefore, continuously evaporating off of your body or clothes and into the air.

 Feeling under the weather?
 Stay home.